|

 incredible.

-one of the people now!
+You're one of the people now!

 Scary!
 John, I really appreciate your time.
 Pleased you're enjoying your